zulip/zulip/docs/production/security-model.md

     notifications, or create other bots).
   - Bots with the `can_forge_sender` permission can send messages that appear to have been sent by another user.
-They also have the ability to see the names of all streams, including private streams.
+They also have the ability to see the names of all channels, including private channels.
 This is important for implementing integrations like the Jabber, IRC, and Zephyr mirrors.

     These bots cannot be created by Zulip users, including